flutter/plugins/packages/image_picker/image_picker/README.md

 ### iOS

-Starting with version **0.7.5** the iOS implementation uses PHPicker to pick (multiple) images on iOS14 or higher.
-The multiple images implementation does NOT support iOS versions lower than 14.
+Starting with version **0.8.1** the iOS implementation uses PHPicker to pick (multiple) images on iOS 14 or higher.
-As a result of implementing PHPicker it becomes impossible to pick HEIC images on the iOS simulator in iOS14+.
+As a result of implementing PHPicker it becomes impossible to pick HEIC images on the iOS simulator in iOS 14+.
 This is a known issue.
-Please test this on a real device, or test with non-HEIC images until Apple solves this issue.
+Please test this on a real device, or test with non-HEIC images until Apple solves this issue.[63426347 - Apple known issue](https://www.google.com/search?q=63426347+apple&sxsrf=ALeKk01YnTMid5S0PYvhL8GbgXJ40ZS[…]t=gws-wiz&ved=0ahUKEwjKh8XH_5HwAhWL_rsIHUmHDN8Q4dUDCA8&uact=5)

 Add the following keys to your _Info.plist_ file, located in `<project root>/ios/Runner/Info.plist`: